 Male genital mutilation

 The seasonal deaths and mutilations have become predictable.
-During the December season 43 boys died in abominable conditions, and 35 (!) boys have died during this current season up to now (despite the 'death-free initiation plan').
+During the December season 43 boys died in abominable conditions, and 38 (!) boys died during the last winter season (despite the 'death-free initiation plan').
 These deaths were totally avoidable.
 Why do we sustain a ritual that slaughters boys in their prime and leaves many others physically and mentally scarred?

 The ritual was traditionally intended as educational institution to prepare boys for the responsibilities of manhood.
 Nowadays excessive emphasis is placed on the circumcision and physical ordeal, with much of the educational aspect being diminished.